- Parents Home

 The two main parts to a sports physical are the medical history and the physical exam.

-- illnesses that you had when you were younger or may have now, such as asthma, diabetes, or epilepsy
+- medical problems and illnesses that you have, such as asthma, diabetes, or COVID-19

 - previous hospitalizations or surgeries